 - Replace an Old Clothes Washer

 An old clothes washer can use 40 to 50 gallons per load.
 A new front-loading or horizontal axis machine uses as little as 10 gallons per load.
 Its high-speed spin cycle forces more water out of clothes, which means clothes need less time in the dryer.
 And because a front-loader machine doesn’t have an agitator, it’s gentler on your clothes.
-Customers can receive a rebate from Denver Water for buying a high-efficiency clothes washer.
-Time is running out to earn a rebate for buying a high-efficiency washing machine.
-Customers must purchase by Sept.
-30, 2013, and submit a rebate application by Dec.
-31, 2013, to be eligible.

-- Retrofit Your Faucet with an Aerator
+- Retrofit Your Faucet with a High-Efficiency Aerator